Skip to main content

 After deployment, monitor your workflow:

-• View execution history
+• View execution history and tree

 • Check success/failure rates